 See our full Oculus Rift S hands-on review.

 If you want to play VR games on a console then the PlayStation VR system is your best, and pretty much only bet.
 It combines a neat headset that looks semi-futuristic and is surprisingly comfortable, with a superb range of games that’s been slowly expanding.
 You can play games like Star Wars Battlefront: Rogue One X-Wing Mission, Eve: Valkyrie, and Batman: Arkham VR, as well as Astro Bot Rescue Mission - one of the more interesting recent VR games.

 If you have a PS4 or PS4 Pro, then PlayStation VR is one of the more affordable ways to play VR games, especially given that you don’t need an expensive gaming PC.
 Yet with the initiative Move controllers and movement tracking, you are still getting a rather high-end VR experience.
-Granted, it won’t quite deliver the resolution of the Oculus Rift or HTC Vive, but it can deliver a 120Hz refresh rate in some games.

 See our full PlayStation VR review.